-VIII.
+🖞 🖞 VII.
 Coaches

-- Coaches are expected to adhere to NFL FLAG philosophies, coaching guidelines and code of conduct. - Only two coaches per team are allowed on the sidelines.
-All team photographers, managers, position coaches, team moms, fans, etc. must remain a minimum of 10 yards off the field in the end zone area. - Coaches, this is your responsibility to keep your fans in the designated areas.
+- 1. Coaches are expected to adhere to NFL FLAG philosophies, coaching guidelines and code of conduct. - 2.
+Coaches are permitted to coach on the sideline (see page 16 for coaching guidelines 8 and under) - a.
+All team photographers, managers, position coaches, team moms, fans, etc. are required and must remain a minimum of 10 yards off the field in a designated viewing area. - b.
+Coaches, this is your responsibility to keep your fans and any other team associated members in the designated areas.